mmkim1210/GeneticsMakie.jl/docs/src/examples/genes.md

 Pkg.add("CairoMakie")
 ```

-We can focus on _CACNA1G_ gene as our initial example.
+We can focus on _CACNA1G_ gene as an example.
 We can use `GeneticsMakie.plotgenes!`
 to plot all genes within a given chromosome and ± 100 Kb window around gene start and stop sites.
 We can then use `GeneticsMakie.labelgenome` to label the genomic range.